ahsatal-pierre/Node-Express-MoviesApp/README.md

-Node/Express stack used for a little movies/users app with authentication (using argon2)
+Node/Express stack used for a little movies/users app with authentication (using argon2 & JWT)

 # Setup